Trial Search Results

 - Presence of suicidal ideations representing high risk as measured by the

-Sheehan-Suicide Tracking Scale (S-STS).
-Individuals are considered high risk if they
+Columbia-Suicide Severity Rating Scale (C-SSRS).
+Individuals are considered high risk

 - Mild traumatic brain injury (history of physical brain injury or blow to the head